frederic-perez/AmE-dictionary/data/dictionary.md

 __judgments__ _Legal judgments._
 __jug__ _n_ :two: A large container for liquids, with a narrow mouth and typically a stopper or cap. _We have pulled the cork out of the jug._
 __jug-eared__ _idiom_ :astonished: Having ears that stick out markedly from the side of the head, thus resembling the handles of a jug.
 __juggernaut__ _n_ :nine::dart: Juggernaut means a massive force.
-If the army marching into your country is a juggernaut, you're doomed.
-If you're trying to market a new Cola product, you're up against corporate giant Coca-Cola, a beverage juggernaut if ever there was one. _Jinx-killing juggernaut._
+If the army marching into your country is a juggernaut, you’re doomed.
+If you’re trying to market a new Cola product, you’re up against corporate giant Coca-Cola, a beverage juggernaut if ever there was one. _Jinx-killing juggernaut._
 __juice boxes__ :camera:
 __juice__ _n_ _slang_ :three: Energy, power.
 __juicy__ :two::hammer: